Francis S. Gabreski Air National Guard Base

 Francis S. Gabreski Air National Guard Base is an air defense military installation located at civilian public-use Francis S. Gabreski Airport, located just north of Westhampton Beach, New York.
 It is currently the home base of the New York Air National Guard's 106th Rescue Wing.

+The base is named for Colonel Francis Stanley Gabreski, an American Air Force pilot who was the top American and United States Army Air Forces fighter ace over Europe during World War II and a jet fighter ace with the Air Force in the Korean War.

 History

 Suffolk County Army Air Field

 The Suffolk County Army Air Field was built in 1943 as a United States Army Air Forces sub-base of Mitchel Field.
 Later assigned to First Air Force, the 437th Army Air Force Base Unit defended the New York City area and flew antisubmarine patrols.
 After World War II, the airfield was conveyed to Suffolk County for use as a civilian airport, but to include a reversal clause if future military use was ever needed.